 View our plus size Polka Dot Dresses by clicking the button below

 The nostalgic aspect that polka dots bring with them has people hooked, especially with the comeback of 90’s fashion, 2017 has been all about nostalgia so this trend barely caught anyone by surprise.
 Additionally, polka dots are playful, timeless, and the definition of sophistication.
 Whether it is Dolce or Vuitton, they all love the dots.

 These dresses received a standing ovation from designer mogul brands on this year’s fashion weeks.
 Let’s take a look on who did what.

 Couture gowns featured coin sized polka dots to pay tribute to the centennial of the French house.
-Paired with big oversized bows that relived the era of Hollywood, these dresses were a sight for sore eyes.
+Paired with big oversized bows that relived the era of Hollywood, these vintage style dresses were a sight for sore eyes.

 Presented in a rather unconventional yet strikingly unique way, Loewe used polka dots in the form of print on ruffled skirts and pleats.
 Minimalistic chic ruled the runway as classic colors like black and white and everything in between unraveled their magic.

 A perfect ode to French history, culture, and romance, Jacquemus’ collection was a reminiscent dream about the classic story of a Parisian girl who fell head over heels in love with a gypsy in southern France; Jacquemus used big, fat dots to recreate the classic romantic look.